 Causes of Tingling Sensation

 Doctors will perform a physical exam, take a family history, and examine the patient’s lifestyle to diagnose the causes of the tingling in the extremities.
+Diagnoses is most accurate when more variables are examined due to the large number of conditions which might be the cause of the neuropathy.
 Blood tests, looking at cerebrospinal fluid, EMG (electromyogram), NCV (nerve conduction velocity), and scans (CT, MRI) may also be ordered.
 The doctor might also take skin and nerve biopsies.
-Depending on the cause of the problem, the treatments recommended may be diet, exercise, avoiding alcohol and smoking, and possible prescription medications (i.e., antidepressants and anti-seizure drugs).2
+Depending on the cause of the problem, the treatments recommended may be modifications made to diet, exercise, avoidance of alcohol and smoking, and possible prescription medications, such as antidepressants and anti-seizure drugs.2

 4, 6 http://www.whitechiropractic.info/neuropothy.html

 Learn more about ball of the foot pain…